What do you mean is it a different Trump doing this speech?

 They have been fed an anti-capitalist message from the first days of Romperoom.

-They have been told competition is the root of if you if you are raised to believe that competition is evil, then that's that's three strikes against capitalism right there.
+If you are raised to believe that competition is evil, then that's three strikes against capitalism right there.

 Capitalism is rooted in competition.

-And if you have been raised to believe that competition is unfair because there are losers, and there shouldn't be any losers, that's not fair, and that's not right.
+And if you have been raised to believe that competition is unfair because there are losers and there shouldn't be any losers, that's not fair and that's not right.

 Everybody should win.

-I take you back to Andrew Cuomo, sorry, Chris Cuomo, son of Mario the Pious, brother of Andrew Cuomo, CNN anchor, about the time Obama went down to Cuba.
+Sorry, Chris Cuomo, son of Mario the pious, brother of Andrew Cuomo, CNN anchor, about the time Obama went down to Cuba.

-It's still they're a time warp.
+It's still a time warp.

 You're locked in the 1950s in Cuba.